Last updated: May 2026.

 Medical Professional LMI Waivers (Special Case)

 Medical professionals typically receive the most generous LMI waiver terms.
-Here''s why:
+Here's why:

 Medico Loan Features